 What Works for Children’s Social Care is the Review’s “what works” partner, they will support the review by producing and commissioning evidence summaries, rapid reviews and new analysis.

-Ethnographic research with children and families who have experienced children’s social care
+Research with children and families who have experienced children’s social care

 Partnering with Alma Economics